Shiu/spine-runtimes/spine-c/codegen/README.md

 # Spine C API Code Generator

 This TypeScript-based code generator automatically creates a C wrapper API for the Spine C++ runtime.
 It parses the spine-cpp headers using Clang's AST and generates a complete C API with opaque types, following systematic type conversion rules.
+The generator also builds inheritance maps and interface information for multi-language binding generation.

 ## Table of Contents